kognifai/Galore/SDK-documentation/Pipeline Operations.md

 -   number of subdivision vectors: #grp_0 #grp_1 ... #grp_n
 -   min/max border values: pair of float, of the form (min0,max0),(min1,max1),...

-The length of the groups vector must match the length of the min/max pair if the last last is given.
+The length of the group's vector must match to the length of the min/max pair if the last is given.

 Example:
 ```